MineSkin/docs/docs/wiki/faq.md

 ### What is a credit?

 1 credit corresponds to 1 newly generated skin.
 Credits give your requests priority, meaning your request will be processed faster.
 If you run out of credits, you can still generate skins, but at a slower rate.

+### Do I need credits to generate skins?

+No, you can generate skins without credits.
+However, you will be limited to a slower rate of skin generation.

 ### What else are credits used for?